totalopenstation/totalopenstation/docs/installing.rst

     totalopenstation-gui.py

 and the program should start.

+Of course you can also run the command line programs:

+- totalopenstation-cli-connector.py downloads data from your total station
+- totalopenstation-cli-parser converts raw data in common formats like DXF and CSV

 Please report any errors to the `bug tracker`_.

 The next time you want to run the program, follow these steps: